Women with ADHD: 5 Relationship Tips

 If you can let go, even if your partner cannot let go, this can improve your relationship by lessening the severity of those moments.
 If those moments do not provide the stimulation your ADD partner needs, you will find those moments lessen in your relationship.

 No one likes to be criticized and many people are sensitive to overt criticism in their most significant relationships.
 You should not repress your feelings or your thoughts on your relationship when they are critical.
-However, how you approach your girlfriend or wife with ADHD matters.
+However, how you approach your girlfriend or wife with ADHD matters, because they’re more likely to experience Rejection Sensitive Dysphoria, or RSD.

-Women with ADHD have a lot to say because their mind is moving all over the place.
+Women with ADHD have a lot to say because their mind tends to be all over the place.
 They need to be allowed to speak freely without interruption.
-It might be tempting to jump in and stop their train of thought when it feels as though it is moving in 500 different directions.
+It might be tempting to jump in and stop their train of thought when it feels like it’s moving in 500 different directions.
 So you have to let them say what they need to say.

 To encourage your partner to get everything out, ask open ended questions or relay supportive comments.
 Asking “How did that make you feel?” or saying “That’s a unique way of looking at that” can encourage your partner to continue speaking. until they have expressed all of their internal thoughts.

 If you are living with a woman with ADD, you need to be aware of her need to expresses their emotional life.
-People who have Attention Deficit Disorder have a difficult time listening to the people around them.
+People who have Attention Deficit Disorder (ADD) or ADHD have a difficult time listening to the people around them.

 Don’t force emotion but don’t be afraid to let your emotional be seen in your physical self.
 Even nodding while listening to your partner talk can help your partner feel supported and make it easier for her to listen to you when you talk.